No one has asked me what I do since lockdown started. I’ve been thinking about how I might reply next time. What about you?

 I want you to be more confident that what you do is valuable and worthwhile.
 Your role as an accountant is important to your clients and to society.
 And YOU are special, different and distinct from other accountants (even though the output of your compliance work might be much the same as each other).

 Maybe you help business people get a detailed understanding of what’s really going on in their business.
 Or you help give people peace of mind that their tax affairs are in order and that they are not paying any more in tax than they need to.
 There are many variations on these ideas.
 None though is focused around simply preparing sets of accounts or tax returns.
-The work you do, or should do, is more important than this.
+The focus is on the value you deliver (as perceived by clients), the impact or change you cause.
+This is all much more important and memorable than the work you do.
 It’s more valuable and it’s more crucial.

 Talking in such terms can also help change people’s perceptions of what it means to be an accountant.